viur-framework/viur-base/README.md

 3. `cd YOUR-PROJECT`
 4. `./clean-base.py -A YOUR-APP-ID`
 5. `./viur-gcloud-setup.sh YOUR-APP-ID`
-6. Locally run your project with `./local_run.sh` or deploy it with `gcloud app deploy`.
+6. Locally run your project with `pipenv run ./local_run.sh` or deploy it with `gcloud app deploy`.

 See the [documentation](https://docs.viur.dev/latest/start.html#first-startup) for further help.